Krakor92/some-custom-dataviews/_views/jukebox/README.md

 Though at the moment, I'm a bit torn about doing this.
 On the one hand, I know it would allow the BRAT plugin to work transparently with this view and increase the likelihood of someone using it, but it would mean rewriting most of it...
 On the other hand, it would add yet another plugin to the vault and I personally prefer to have as few plugins as possible because the more you have, the more it tends to slow down the opening of your vault.
-Also we're talking about a simple view that displays a grid in your vault, I find it overkill to build a plugin for that
+Also we're talking about a simple view that displays a grid in your vault, I find it overkill to build a plugin for that.

-Inside me, I'm hoping that someone build a kind of store / BRAT-like but for js views.
+Inside me, I'm hoping that someone build a kind of store / BRAT-like but for js views to have the best of both world.

 ***Why isn't it reactive like a dataview(js) code block?***

 Dataview has a feature called `Automatic View Refresh` in its settings.
 The default value is 2500ms.
 It's this setting that permit each code blocks to keep up to date with your vault data.
 In addition, each time you modify and save a file, it triggers a certain dataview event, which may result in a new rendering of each open view.

-Js-Engine doesn't have any of that because it is unopinionated.
+Js-Engine doesn't have any of that because it is unopinionated (which is a very good thing in my opinion).
 It do have reactive capabilities but they aren't enabled by default.
-I could theoretically make it reactive to any changes in your vault but the performance would be abysmal.
+I could theoretically make it reactive to any changes in your vault but it would very likely result in horrendous performance.

 Why is this?
-Well, every time one of your files is saved by Obsidian, each open view would need to redo their query (which is usually the longest part to compute compared to the rest) and re-render everything if the result has changed.
-It's very inefficient but I have no choice (afaik) because the event (`dataview:metadata-change` in this case) sent by Dataview to tell me that a change has occurred doesn't contain much information apart from which file has been impacted.
-I don't have access to the diff and certainly don't want to track it for each view.
+Well, every time one of your files is saved by Obsidian, each open view would need to redo their query (which is usually the longest part to compute inside this view compared to the rest) and re-render everything if the result has changed.
+It's very inefficient but I have no choice (as far as I know) because the event (`dataview:metadata-change` in this case) sent by Dataview to tell me that a change has occurred doesn't contain much information apart from which file has been impacted.
+I don't have access to the diff and certainly don't want to track it for each view so I can't optimize the things previously mentioned.

+***Why do I often see a jump of my content while scrolling?***

+This is due to the background virtualization behavior coupled with the specific masonry implementation in place here.

+For a reason I don't quite understand, the part responsible of forcing the masonry layout often tend to have difficulties applying a constant vertical gap between each cells.
+The virtualization mechanism in the background, however, is able to compute the correct gap and apply it properly when the items leave the viewport.
+The shift you can see and the potential reflow of items that follows it is the consequence of that divergence.

+Unfortunately, there isn't much I can do to fix that since I don't plan to switch to another masonry implementation for now.

+*You can always disable the virtualisation in the settings if that really annoys you.*

 ***Why doesn't it support playing YouTube links directly in the view?***